codeguy/php-the-right-way/README.md

 ### Contributor Style Guide

-All pull requests to the *primary repo* should:

 1. Use American English spelling (*primary English repo only*)
 2. Use four (4) spaces to indent text; do not use tabs.
 3. Wrap all text to 120 characters.